 - Simulated prone internal rotation of the hip.
 In this test, the child is held chest-to-chest by the parent, and the hips are extended fully.
 This position gives an accurate measure of the hip’s internal rotation and can help determine synovitis, arthritis, and Perthes disease.

 - Crawl test.
 If the child is limping but can crawl, the problem is limited to the leg and feet.
 Thus, pelvis osteomyelitis and hip and knee sepsis can be ruled out.
-However, if they find trouble crawling, it could likely be tibia fracture, foot fracture, or osteochondritis.
+However, if they find trouble crawling, it could likely be fracture of tibia foot or osteochondritis.

 Treatment For Limping In Children